werval/werval-skel-maven/README.md

-# QiWeb Maven Skeleton
+# Werval Maven Skeleton

-To run in development mode: `mvn qiweb:devshell`
+To run in development mode: `mvn werval:devshell`

-To run in production mode: `mvn qiweb:start`
+To run in production mode: `mvn werval:start`

 To run tests: `mvn test`

-To see the help of the QiWeb plugin: `mvn qiweb:help`
+To see the help of the Werval plugin: `mvn werval:help`

-The QiWeb documentation is available at http://localhost:23023/@doc in development mode.
+The Werval documentation is available at http://localhost:23023/@doc in development mode.